Despite Recent Rally, Marathon Stock Remains a Buy

 Despite an epic plunge in oil prices, Marathon Oil (NYSE:MRO) stock has performed well in recent weeks.
 MRO stock has doubled since hitting 52-week lows in late March.
 Why have investors bid up shares?

 Thank rebounding energy prices.
-Oil futures lingered around $25 a barrel in early May, but not are trading above $32 a barrel.
-Investors are starting to price in a pick up in crude oil demand.
+Oil futures lingered around $25 a barrel in early May, but now trade close to $34 a barrel.
+The reason?
+News that demand could rebound beyond pre-virus levels.

 But, even if the novel coronavirus no longer affects oil demand, it may be a while before oil returns to its high water mark.
 And with Marathon’s breakeven point at prices above $40 per barrel, it could take time for the oil exploration company to return to profitability.